matteosister/patch-manager/README.md

 }
 ```

 The idea for this library comes from this blog post: [Please.
-Don't Patch Like An Idiot.](http://williamdurand.fr/2014/02/14/please-do-not-patch-like-an-idiot/) by
+Don't Patch Like An Idiot.](http://williamdurand.fr/2014/02/14/please-do-not-patch-like-an-idiot/) by [William Durand](https://github.com/willdurand)

 It lets you patch resources in an expressive way